Laukna/choiceexperiment/README.md

 The choicedesign package in Python has some bugs, so it might be necessary to include changes in the algorithm.py and design.py.
 These changes are listed in choicesets_GAMS.py as a comment at the beginning.

+File dynamic_figure_generation.py includes an example on how to dynamically set up a figure, based on the attribute values (in this case, D2D).